jalq1978/documentation/blocks/interaction-steps.md

 ### Jumping around inside a project

 Intent blocks allow you jump to specific points inside a project without having to be connected by lines to other blocks.
 This allows you to jump to an intent block at any point in your project.

+Last edited: May 28 2020 <br>
+Edited by: braden@voiceflow.com